Here Are the Ultimate Tips for Parents of University Students

 So, your child is an étudiant at a lycée in Paris.
 We know our clientele, so we’re going to go out on a limb and assume it’s the Sorbonne.
 It happens to lie in the Latin Quarter, which is one of the best parts of the city and also contains many of the

 less-prestigious other colleges.
 In fact, the quarter is so-named in reference to the haughty students who went around speaking Latin here in the Middle Ages.
 Don’t be surprised to find your kids donning berets and doing the same.
 Wander along the narrow alley of the Rue de la Huchette and visit the quaint shops and cafés.
-If you're making a long weekend of your trip, take a look at our Paris 3-day itinerary.

 OK, so the first of our tips for parents of university students: don’t wander through the streets of Barcelona spouting Spanish phrases you remember from school.
 It’s all about the Catalan here, and you’ll be laughed out of your kid’s social group of pseudo-intellectuals before you can finish your first palabra.
 The Gothic Quarter is not far from the University of Barcelona, so make sure to walk around and learn about Gaudí (there were probably some other famous architects too) before showing off to your child’s university pals.
 Among the highlights here are the Cathedral of Barcelona, the Plaça Sant Jaume and, if you’re one of those intellectual families who tries to act like nothing is ever embarrassing – you know the kind; both parents are probably therapists – delve into the Erotic Museum of Barcelona.

-Studying in Tel Aviv
+Enjoy the food in Tel Aviv

 The Tel Aviv University is in the Ramat Aviv district, in the northern reaches of the city.
 When it comes to tips for parents of university students, you could stay in the city centre and learn about local life with a trip through the Carmel Market, before wandering through the alleyways of the crumbling Jaffa Port.
 Another option would be Herzliya, which is a more secluded and affluent district further north from the university.
 It’s packed with holiday homes with pools.
 Since you’re in the area, visit the Herzliya Museum of Art and the Apollonia National Park.
 Wherever you go, be sure to make the most of Tel Aviv's culinary side – our food tour of the city is a good place to start.